 Mankind produces great evil through the exercise of his free will.
-This free will can result in death of innocent children and the senseless slaughter of animals.
+This free will can result in the death of innocent children and the senseless slaughter of animals.
 The war in Ukraine has plunged an entire population into poverty while killing countless thousands of innocent citizens.

 Theologians ponder whether God can be held responsible for the sins of people.
 Cannot an all-powerful God stop or at least mitigate the amount of evil?

-But is the co-existence of God and natural evil really logically inconsistent?
+But is the co-existence of God and natural evil logically inconsistent?
 Can God have morally justifiable reasons to permit the great evil which he could stop?

 Morally Justifiable Reasons

 Agnostics question whether God may have morally justifiable reasons for permitting evil.
 For example, it is conceivable that God may use evil to bring about a greater good.
-One small example of good coming out of evil occurred when Cari Lightner was killed by a hit-and-run driver on May 3, 1980.
+One example of good coming out of evil occurred when Cari Lightner was killed by a hit-and-run driver on May 3, 1980.
 The driver was eventually arrested and found to be drunk.

 This tragedy led to the founding of Mothers Against Drunk Driving (MADD), which has changed public awareness regarding drinking and driving.
 This change enabled by MADD has undoubtedly saved many thousands of lives in the forty years since that tragedy.

 Mankind Can Not Know the Outcome of Evil

 We do not have the intelligence or insight to know the probability that God has a morally sufficient reason for evil in the world.
 While God knows the end from the beginning and orders history so that his ends are accomplished, we do not have that insight.

-Evils that appear to have no possible justification may have some justification in promoting God’s plan for humanity.
+Evils with no possible justification may be justified in promoting God’s ultimate plan for humanity.